Senior Syntax

 Tables

-Rows in the table are separated by \\
+Rows in the table are separated by \\, and columns by &.

 Example: